-- > Follow the manufacturer's instructions for the operation of the instrument washer-disinfector to ensure the effective removal of contaminants. - > Monitor the instrument washer-disinfector process as follows: - Undertake continuous checks for correct functioning of the equipment (water pressure, temperature, flow) in accordance with the manufacturer's specifications. - Undertake visual checks for cleanliness of items. - Check for each cycle that the time maintained at the thermal disinfecting temperature was not less than specified, and document this. - Cleaning efficacy 'soil test' is recommended according to manufacturer's instructions. - A checklist for the monitoring process for cleaning with an instrument washer-disinfector is included in Appendix B.
+- > Follow the manufacturer's instructions for the operation of the instrument washer-disinfector to ensure the effective removal of contaminants. - > Monitor the instrument washer-disinfector process as follows: - Undertake continuous checks for correct functioning of the equipment (water pressure, temperature, flow) in accordance with the manufacturer's specifications. - Undertake visual checks for cleanliness of items. - Cleaning efficacy 'soil test' is recommended according to manufacturer's instructions. - A checklist for the monitoring process for cleaning with an instrument washer-disinfector is included in Appendix B.